ViBlog/shorten-cold-start/shorten-cold-start-intro.md

   });
 ```

 This service initialization is created at startup (App.onCreate).
 Once needed it's initialized in a background thread and updates the UI on the main Thread.
-Then if we still need to fasten the process, we can create a ```GSON``` custom type to avoid the costly reflection.
+If we still need to fasten a bit more the process, we can still create a ```GSON``` custom type to avoid the costly reflection as the NYTimes open blog post.

 ## UIUtils.initReservation
 ### What's going on
-This method creates people's default number, default reservation hours, default **day** available.
-It is used on the first ```Activity``` displayed. *I think that we can create those default objects by hand instead of parsing JSON data to avoid reflection costs when there are not many objects*
+This method creates people's default number, default reservation hours, default day available.
+It is used on the first ```Activity``` displayed. *When there is not a lot of default objects, I prefer initializing them directly in a default object to avoid the reflection costs of parsing a ```JSON``` data*

 ![UIUtils initReservation][callstack_oncreate_uiutils_joda]